shsagir/play-area-sync/docs/about-domains.md

 ## Changing the default domain

 This is an optional setting.
 Per default your App URL is the default domain.
 You can change this so that links and the thumbnail preview generation will work with the new primary domain.
 We also use the default domain for global monitoring.
 You can use any of your external domains as the default domain.
 To change the default domain: In the Dashboard got your App > Domains.
 There click on the star icon beside the list.

+## Using HTTPS

+Domains on fortrabbit can be accessed by `HTTP` and `HTTPS`.
+Please see the [TLS article](/tls) for informations on secured connections and SSL certificates.

 - - -